laura3m/manifoldforauthors/README.md

-# Preparing Files for Manifold
+# Manifold Guide for Authors
 Manifold accepts a variety of file formats.
-This guide maps the source formatting to how the document is displyed in Manifold.
+This guide maps the source formatting in Word, HTML, and Markdown files to how the document is displyed in Manifold.
 A live preview of different file uploads is available at [link].

+Complete documentation for Manifold file formatting and upload is available at [https://manifoldapp.org/docs/projects/preparing/index](https://manifoldapp.org/docs/projects/preparing/index)

 ## Resources vs. embedded media
 Content like images, videos, files, and links can be added to Manifold as Resources or embedded directly in the text document.
 Resources can have associated metadata to describe the file, creator, source, and copyright status.
 For documents with few or only decorative images, embedding images is fine, but projects with an emphasis on multimedia resources may wish to upload these files in the Resource section so detailed metadata and permissions can be included.
 Always include alt-text in your image embeds to ensure the image information is conveyed to screen readers.